Nintendo’s profit drops from last year’s pandemic boom

 Kyoto-based Nintendo Co. reported Thursday a 171.8 billion yen ($1.5 billion) profit for the April-September period, down from 213 billion yen in the same period the previous year.

-Fiscal half sales slipped 19-percent to 624 billion yen ($5.5 billion).
+Fiscal half sales slipped 19% to 624 billion yen ($5.5 billion).
 It did not break down quarterly numbers.

 Nintendo, which is behind the Super Mario and Pokemon games, was among the global companies that received a boost from the pandemic by providing at-home entertainment.

-Note: This story has been updated to correct that the company sold nearly 93 million Switch machines worldwide in the period.
-Not 9.3 million.